 Once a person determines they want to do something permanent about their hair loss, they will have various treatments to consider.
 A couple of options available worth mentioning and widely chosen on the market for hair restoration solutions are FUE (Follicular Unit Extraction/Excision) and FUT (Follicular Unit Transplant).
 Both procedures are very effective and accessible to patients.

 For many people, a healthy head of hair provides feelings of vitality, energy, youthfulness, and a sense of identity.
 However, baldness and thinning hair is something that affects millions of men and women around the globe.
-And hair loss can be a concern no matter what age you are, with many people showing noticeable hairline receding or hair loss as early as their late teens and 20s.
+Hair loss can be a concern no matter what age you are, with many people showing noticeable hairline recession or hair loss as early as their late teens and 20s.

 Hair loss can occur for a variety of reasons, but if you are in your 20s or older, and are worried about hair loss, you may be exploring ways to address the problem.
 We have all seen those hair loss and hair restoration commercials that target people who are insecure about their balding or thinning of hair.
 Some people try to deal with the problem with a scalp micropigmentation, hair loss solutions such as Rogaine, medications such as Propecia (Fin########), and other methods.
 Unfortunately, these solutions are not always effective or convenient.
 It can become overwhelming and frustrating to try and navigate through all the options that exist in the hair restoration industry.